 Workplaces have changed significantly over the past several decades and have become increasingly employee-centric.
-The need to keep the employees engaged and motivated has made it necessary for organizations to develop and implement effective employee recognition and rewards programs.
-These programs have become so integral to the work-culture that organizations need to focus on the aspects that are important for success of employee rewards programs.
+To keep employees engaged and motivated, organizations need to implement effective employee recognition and rewards programs.
+Given their importance, organizations need to focus on the aspects that are important for the success of employee rewards programs.

-One such factor is the choice of reward options for the program.
-Here, the common mistake that organizations make is to rely on popular options and what has worked well in the past.
+One such factor is the choice of rewards for the program.
+In fact, the common mistake that organizations make is to rely on popular options and what has worked well in the past.

-Hence, simply following the trend of popular reward items or what has worked in the past may actually cause the program to become ineffective over a period of time.
+Hence, simply using popular reward items or what has worked in the past may actually make the program ineffective.
 It can even leave the employees feeling disappointed with the overall program.
-It might actually lower their motivation levels rather than enhancing it which is the key objective of such employee reward programs.
+It might actually lower their motivation levels contrary to the objectives of such employee reward programs.

 Granting the employees the freedom to choose their own reward gives them a sense of empowerment.
-They are likely to feel motivated by the fact that in addition to being considered worthy of being rewarded, they also get to select what they can take as the reward.
+They are likely to feel extra motivated for not only being considered worthy of the reward, but also to get the rewards of their choice.

-Having the option to choose their own rewards based on their personal preferences, creates a sense of excitement among employees as they aspire to get the reward of their choice.
-This increases their level of engagement and they strive to perform better and work towards getting the desired reward.
+Being able to choose their own rewards based on their personal preferences, creates additional interest among the employees.
+Hence, this increases their level of engagement and they strive to perform better and work towards getting the desired reward.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)